SciCompMod/memilio-simulations/README.md

 ```bash
 option(BUILD_<Year>_<FirstAuthor>_et_al_<FirstWordTitle> "Build simulations from folder <FolderName>."
 OFF)
 ```
+Please also add the option to the current `README.md`.
-- Additionally, add the commands to build your files using the local `CMakeLists.txt`:
+- Additionally, in the global `CMakeLists.txt`, add the commands to build your files using the local `CMakeLists.txt`:
 ```bash
 if(BUILD_<Year>_<FirstAuthor>_et_al_<FirstWordTitle>)
   if(NOT EXISTS "${CMAKE_SOURCE_DIR}/<FolderName>/build")